Monday, November 21, 2011

 I met Olga Tokarczuk in Cognac, France in 2004.
 Both of us were invited to Litteratures Europeennes Cognac, a literary conference for writers who had books out in French that year.
 Mine was Le Front Chantilly (Flødeskumsfronten, O Paraiso de Hitler), and I was extremely excited to be there.

 I had no idea who Olga was, and since no one ever has any idea who I am, it was a match made in Heaven.
 We spent the conference talking about Jung, astrology, and dreams.
 Later, one of the other Polish writers told me that Olga Tokarczuk was Poland's greatest writer.
-"But she's a vegetarian," I shouted.
-"How can a vegetarian who believes in astrology be a great writer?"

 The next year I read Olga's House of Day, House of Night, her only book out in the US where it has sold somewhere between 13 and 14 copies.
 It had won the Gunther Grass prize in Germany, however, and was supposedly a post modern work with no beginning, middle or end.

 "Oh, that sounds boring," I yawned and opened the book knowing I would hate something that pretentious.
 Half an hour later I was hooked.
 House of Day, House of Night turned out to be one of the best novels I've ever read - a collection of dreamy, meditative small stories where Silesia (Schlesien), a southern region of Poland, was the protagonist.
 I'd never read anything like it, and when I taught the book in a literature class at Portland State University I discovered that my students enjoyed it as much as I did.